PaulGreetham/wishlist/README.md

 ### Project Aims

-I created this project:
+I created this project to:
-- to use state management to control the UI
+- use state management to control the UI
-- use CSS transition and box shadow (on hover) to create a dynamic feel
+- experiment with CSS transition and box shadow (on hover) to create a dynamic feel
-- use the cool teal/purple color palate
+- use the cool teal/purple color palate combo
 - practice responsive design
+- use Netlify to deploy directly from GitHub pushes

+### Link to Shopping WishList App

+Click here to see and use app: https://your-wishlist.netlify.app/